-For 2018-2019-2020 season Radiance operates 7-night and 9-night itineraries between Seward and Vancouver.
+In 2020, Radiance operates 7-night and 9-night itineraries between Seward and Vancouver.
 To these sailings can be added the new Alaska cruise tour itineraries designed to appeal to couples and families, extending the holiday length to up to 13 nights.
-In Australia, Radiance (2018-2019) offers new "open-jaw itineraries" (10-night cruises) between Auckland and Melbourne or Sydney.
+In Australia, Radiance offers new "open-jaw itineraries" (10-night cruises) between Auckland and Melbourne or Sydney.

-During summer, the ship operates in Europe (baltic Sea) on round-trips out of Demmark
+During summer, the ship operates in Europe (Baltic Sea) on round-trips out of Denmark

-2019-2020: Serenade of the Seas sails out of Fort Lauderdale FL on Southern Caribbean cruises.
-Port visits include Aruba, Bonaire, Curacao, Puerto Limon.
-The ship also sails to Bermuda.
+2020: Serenade OTS cruises out of Fort Lauderdale FL on Southern Caribbean cruises (Aruba, Bonaire, Curacao, Puerto Limon) and also to Bermuda.

-Symphony of the Seas offers cruises from Florida in 2019 through 2020.
+Symphony OTS cruises from Florida through 2020.
 All 4 Oasis Class vessels sail 7-night Eastern and Western Caribbean itineraries.

 operates on Mediterranean round-trips out of Venice (to Greece and Turkey).